WELCOME TO

 RACING’S HORSE WELFARE BOARD

-26 projects are now underway to drive continuous improvement across the sport in the areas of safety, aftercare, traceability, and data.
+To date, 22 projects have either been completed or are in progress to drive continuous improvement across the sport in the areas of safety, aftercare, traceability, and data.
 These projects are helping racing identify and minimise risk, improve safety on and off the track, guide the support needed for horses leaving racing and to ensure better traceability throughout their lives.
+View the latest update on progress from the strategy here.

-Examples of progress include an industry-led aftercare review, the creation of a new Welfare Data Unit to use cutting-edge data and analytics to identify and drive down risk and an equine vision research project that led to all markers on jumps and hurdles on every British racecourse changing from orange to white to drive improved safety.
+Examples of progress include an industry-led aftercare review, the creation of a new Welfare Data Unit and Racing Risk Model to use cutting-edge data and analytics to identify and drive down risk, and an equine vision research project that led to all markers on jumps and hurdles on every British racecourse changing from orange to white to drive improved safety.

 Horse B&W